 Note exact time of call:

 When will the bomb go off?

 • Where is the bomb?

 What kind of bomb is it?

 • Why was it placed?

 • Ask who is calling:

-• Ask their location: Close - Inside Building - Far - Phone Booth Listen for any strange or unusual background noises such as music playing, motors running, traffic sounds, paging, airplanes etc.
+• Ask their location: Close - Inside Building - Far - Phone Booth

-Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other

-Attitude: Rational / Nervous / Calm / Angry
+Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other Attitude: Rational / Nervous / Calm / Angry

-• Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32
+Attitude: Rational / Nervous / Calm / Angry Caller's Identification: Male / Female, Under 20 / Over 32

 Black / White / Hispanic / Other:

 Did caller seem familiar with the building, such as: it is on the sub-acute unit or unit A?

 Atmosphere, rain, thunder:

 Additional Comments: